ryanwiemer/gatsby-starter-gcn/README.md

 * Currently this template assumes you have at least **one page**, **one post** and **one tag** in Contentful.
 If you do not the website will fail to build.

-* Remove `/static/robots.txt` if you want your website to be crawled by search engines.

 * **DO NOT** store your Contentful access tokens or space ids anywhere in GitHub.
 Treat them like passwords.